joenandez/codename_hunter/README.md

 ╚═╝  ╚═╝ ╚═════╝ ╚═╝  ╚═══╝   ╚═╝   ╚══════╝╚═╝  ╚═╝

-**Hunter** is a powerful Python tool designed to effortlessly extract and enhance Markdown content from web pages.
-Whether you're a developer, content creator, or documentation specialist, Hunter streamlines the process of converting web content into clean, well-formatted Markdown, complete with optional AI-powered enhancements.
+**Hunter** makes it easy to convert any web page content into clean, well-formatted Markdown.
+I built this primarily as a way to pass web page content to AI Code Editing tools, but imagine it would be useful for other use cases as well.

 ## Table of Contents